KuryKat/KuryKat/README.md

     - GO

 ## My History:
-Well, telling a little about myself, I'm a Fullstack systems developer, in development, I study these technologies since 2017, I try to learn something new every day, I am always looking to improve my knowledge, even at the age of 16 I believe I can learn a lot before I am 20 years old so that I can be a complete professional and that I can have an extensive curriculum of knowledge and skills.
+Well, telling a little about myself, I'm a beginner systems developer, I study these technologies since 2017, I try to learn something new every day, I am always looking to improve my knowledge, also i thank you a lot for any learning or contribution you want to give me!

 I intend to graduate in Computer Science, Postgraduate in Machine Learning and go through this area of ​​artificial intelligence!
 I intend to do other graduations parallel to this one, but these are my main ones, I want to be able to have a well done curriculum with enough interesting and Skillful information before I am 25 years old (maybe I can do it, I'm confident!)